guoqiao/vimrc/README.md

     sudo apt-get install exuberant-ctags silversearcher-ag

+Or you can build ag:

+    ./build-ag.sh

-Then link and install:
+Then install:

-    ln  -s vimrc.pro vimrc
     ./install.sh

 Install YouCompleteMe: